We are pleased to provide you with a summary report on the performance of the WCM Quality Global Growth Equity Strategy (the Strategy) in May 2022.

-The Strategy1 delivered a return of 0.5% during the month.
-The Strategy has delivered returns in excess of the benchmark MSCI All Country World Index (ex-Australia) over three years and since inception.
+The Strategy1 delivered a return of -3.26% during the month.
+The Strategy has delivered returns in excess of the benchmark MSCI All Country World Index over five and 10 years, and since inception.

 Notes: 1.
 WQG, WCMQ and WCM Quality Global Growth Fund (Managed Fund) have the same Portfolio Managers and investment team, the same investment principles, philosophy, strategy and execution of approach as those used for the WCM Quality Global Growth Strategy however, it should be noted that due to certain factors including, but not limited to, differences in cash flows, management and performance fees, expenses, performance calculation methods, and portfolio sizes and composition, there may be variances between the investment returns demonstrated by each of these portfolios and the WCM Quality Global Growth Strategy Composite (the Composite) in the future.
 As WQG, WCMQ and WCM Quality Global Growth Fund (Managed Fund) have only been in operation for a relatively short period of time, this table makes reference to the Composite to provide a better understanding of how the team has managed this strategy over a longer period.
 Performance is net of fees and includes the reinvestment of dividends and income.
 2. Composite inception date is 31 March 2008.
 3. Benchmark refers to the MSCI All Country World Index (with gross dividends reinvested reported in Australian Dollars and unhedged).
 4. Value Added equals Composite Performance minus Benchmark performance.
 5. Annualised.

 The Strategy is conveniently available via four investment structures to accommodate the differing preferences of individual investors.
 You can read the full investment update for each of these products on the links below:

 - WCM Quality Global Growth Fund (Quoted Managed Fund) (ASX:WCMQ)